 Then, slowly but surely, she began to find her footing.
 First she gave a noticeably empowered interview to Billboard magazine in May 2016, saying things like "I'm tired of needing to be linked to a guy, I'm not Big Sean's ex, I'm not Niall[Horan]'s new possible girl.
 I'm Ariana Grande."
 She started speaking out on her social media platforms, sending out tweets with messages like, "I am tired of living in world where women are mostly referred to as a man's past, present or future PROPERTY / POSSESSION."

-In January of this year she started to truly walk the walk by attending the Women's March on Washington with a bevy of her family and friends.
-And her refusal to back down in the face of the recent terrorist attack, choosing instead to rally her famous friends in a gesture of love and defiance, has taken her image completely full circle.
+Almost exactly a year ago she started to truly walk the walk by attending the Women's March on Washington with a bevy of her family and friends.
+And her refusal to back down in the face of the terrorist attack, choosing instead to rally her famous friends in a gesture of love and defiance, has taken her image completely full circle.

-Ariana Grande is simply the most recent example of what has been a long trend of reinvention in the pop world.
+Ariana Grande is simply one of the starkest examples of what has been a long trend of reinvention in the pop world.
 Stars are constantly re-branding themselves, and while it may seem organic or natural, it's actually something that is truly an art.
 It's carefully crafted and executed with one clear goal in mind.

 According to branding expert Eric Schiffer, this rebranding gives celebrities the opportunity for new or revived attention: "[Reinventions] are designed to appeal to a demographic they have yet to attract, or to reinvigorate their brand among their current fan base."